datenanfragen/website/content/en/blog/hacktoberfest-2020/index.md

 ## How do I participate?

-Our event is independent of the offical Hacktoberfest.
+Our event is independent of the official Hacktoberfest.
 If you want to participate, you have to register before November 4, 2020.
 For the registration, you don't have to provide a shipping address yet.
 In the interest of data minimization, we will only ask for that after the event, when we are actually shipping the rewards.

 If you want to participate using GitHub, please use this form, so we can match your contributions to you: